Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

 \subsection{Radial Profiles Around Galaxy Centers at $z \sim 2$}

-The radial profiles of gas properties around centers of galaxies (found by FOF group finder) at $z = 1.98$ for the LB runs are plotted in the next set of figures (Figs.~\ref{fig-rho-vs-R-MassBins}, \ref{fig-T-vs-R-MassBins}, \ref{fig-ZC-vs-R-MassBins}, \ref{fig-fCIV-vs-R-MassBins}).
+The radial profiles of gas properties around centers of galaxies (found by FOF group finder) at $z = 1.98$ for the LB runs are plotted in Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}.
 The larger boxsize is chosen for all the radial profiles we present in this section, since more number of halos and more massive halos form in the larger box; it hence gives a wider statistics.